 It all started with me trying different grains for porridge instead of oats.
 I tried every grain possible: quinoa, millet, teff, amaranth, kamut, bulgur… My favourites are teff and black quinoa porridge.
 Then I got to wonder how these grains would taste if I transform them into a pudding like the one with buckwheat porridge.
 I felt the taste of teff would pair with chocolate very well.
 And it did.

 Choose the toppings that you want for this pudding.
-Some of my suggestions are whipped coconut cream, crushed roasted hazelnuts, cookie crumbs, blackberries, figs or shaved chocolate.
+Some of my suggestions are whipped plant based cream, crushed roasted hazelnuts, cookie crumbs, blackberries, figs or shaved chocolate.

 If you’re more of a vanilla pudding person, check my recipe for kamut / bulgur / millet vanilla banana wafer cream pudding.